delfer/docker-alpine-ftp-server/README.md

 - `ADDRESS` - external address witch clients can connect passive ports (optional, should resolve to ftp server ip address)
 - `MIN_PORT` - minimum port number to be used for passive connections (optional, default `21000`)
 - `MAX_PORT` - maximum port number to be used for passive connections (optional, default `21010`)
+- `TZ` - set the running container to a specific timezone instead of default UTC (optional)

 ## USERS examples